 \center

 \includegraphics[]{Chapter.2/Figures/t1.png}

+\captionsetup{singlelinecheck = false, format= hang}

 \caption{

-\textbf{List of Crosslinks Detected for Alpha-Enolase.}
+\textbf{List of Crosslinks Detected for Alpha-Enolase.}\\

 }

 \label{tab:tab2.1}

 \end{table*}

 !Results and Discussion

 !!Data Import

 Cross-ID provides a direct link to the output generated by the XlinkX nodes integrated in the Proteome Discoverer data analysis environment\cite{Klykov2018Efficient and robust proteome-wide approaches for cross-linking mass spectrometry}.
 The files with extension ‘.pdResult’ contain all information required to build the visualization of the network, including the spectra and protein information, together with the tables generated by XlinkX.
 By loading this directly, correctness and access to all required information is ensured.
 To work with output from other search engines, Cross-ID provides a convenient import interface for tab- or comma-delimited text files, with column names on the first line.
 Since column names are not fixed between different search engines, or even in some cases between different versions of the same search engine, Cross-ID assists in manually selecting the correct columns.
 It provides a prediction of the purpose of each column by calculating a Levenshtein distance\cite{Levenstein1966Binary codes capable of correcting deletions, insertions, and reversals} to pre-defined column names.